gouthamp174/Mail/README.md

 ## OVERVIEW
-This website is an Email client that can be used to send and receive emails.
+This website is an Email service to send and receive emails.
 Users can create their account, view emails, compose emails and send them to other users.

 # WEBSITE LAYOUT